literatecomputing/discourse-username-in-email/README.md

 This plugin adds the recipient's username to the bottom of email notifications in Discourse.

+**Note:** The username is only added to notifications for watched topics, categories, or tags.
+It is NOT added to direct replies, mentions, or private messages.

 ## Customization

 If you want to change how the username is displayed or add extra text (like "This email was sent to: ..."), you can modify the template file included in this plugin.